 To illustrate this we will look first at Brainerd’s struggles, then at how he responded to them and finally at how God used him with all his weaknesses.

 He had to drop out of college for some weeks because he had begun to cough up blood in 1740.
-In May of 1744 he wrote, “Rode several hours in the rain through the howling wilderness, although I was so disordered in body that little or nothing but blood came from me (p.
-247)."
+In May of 1744, he wrote, “Rode several hours in the rain through the howling wilderness, although I was so disordered in body that little or nothing but blood came from me” (247).

 Brainerd came to understand more fully from his own experience the difference between spiritual desertion and the disease of melancholy.
 So his later judgments about his own spiritual condition are probably more careful than the earlier ones.
 But however one assesses his psychological condition, he was tormented again and again with the blackest discouragements.
 And the marvel is that he survived and kept going at all.

-Brainerd said eh had been this way from his youth (p.
-101).
+Brainerd said he had been this way from his youth (101).
 But he said that there was a difference between the depression he suffered before and after his conversion.
-After his conversion there seemed to be a rock of electing love under him that would catch him, so that in his darkest times he could still affirm the truth and goodness of God, even though he couldn’t sense it for a season (pp. 93, 141, 165, 278).
+After his conversion there seemed to be a rock of electing love under him that would catch him, so that in his darkest times he could still affirm the truth and goodness of God, even though he couldn’t sense it for a season.

 But it was bad enough nevertheless.
 Often his distress was owing to the hatred of his own remaining sinfulness.
-Thursday, November 4, 1742.
-"Tis distressing to feel in my soul that hell of corruption which still remains in me." (p.
-185) Sometimes this sense of unworthiness was so intense that he felt cut off from the presence of God.
-January 23, 1743.
-"Scarce ever felt myself so unfit to exist, as now: I saw I was not worthy of a place among the Indians, where I am going . . .
-None knows, but those that feel it, what the soul endures that is sensibly shut out from the presence of God: Alas, ‘tis more bitter than death (pp. 195-6)!"
+Thursday, November 4, 1742: “Tis distressing to feel in my soul that hell of corruption which still remains in me” (185).
+Sometimes this sense of unworthiness was so intense that he felt cut off from the presence of God.
+January 23, 1743: “Scarce ever felt myself so unfit to exist, as now: I saw I was not worthy of a place among the Indians, where I am going . . .
+None knows, but those that feel it, what the soul endures that is sensibly shut out from the presence of God: Alas, ‘tis more bitter than death!”

-He often called his depression an kind of death.
-I counted at least 22 places in the Diary where he longed for death as a freedom from his misery.
-For example, Sunday, February 3, 1745.
-"My soul remember ‘the wormwood and the gall’ (I might almost say hell) of Friday last; and I was greatly afraid I should be obliged again to drink of that ‘cup of trembling’, which was inconceivably more bitter than death, and made me long for the grave more, unspeakably more, than for hid treasures." (p.
-285) sunday, December 16, 1744.
-"Was so overwhelmed with dejection that I knew not how to live: I longed for death exceedingly: My soul was 'sunk in deep waters,' and 'the floods' were ready to 'drown me': I was so much oppressed that my soul was in a kind of horror (p.
-278)."
+He often called his depression a kind of death.
+I counted at least 22 places in the diary where he longed for death as a freedom from his misery.
+For example, Sunday, February 3, 1745: “My soul remember ‘the wormwood and the gall’ (I might almost say hell) of Friday last; and I was greatly afraid I should be obliged again to drink of that ‘cup of trembling’, which was inconceivably more bitter than death, and made me long for the grave more, unspeakably more, than for hid treasures” (285).

-He tells of having to endure the profane talk of two strangers one night in April, 1743 and says, “Oh, I longed that some dear Christian knew my distress (p.
-204)!"
+He tells of having to endure the profane talk of two strangers one night in April, 1743 and says, “Oh, I longed that some dear Christian knew my distress” (204)!
 A month later he says, “Most of the talk I hear is either Highland Scotch or Indian.
-I have no fellow Christian to whom I might unbosom myself and lay open my spiritual sorrows, and with whom I might take sweet counsel in conversation about heavenly things, and join in social prayer." (p.
-207) This misery made him sometimes shrink back from going off on another venture.
-Tuesday, May 8, 1744.
-"My hear sometimes was ready to sink with the thoughts of my work, and going alone in the wilderness, I knew not where (p.
-248)."
+I have no fellow Christian to whom I might unbosom myself and lay open my spiritual sorrows, and with whom I might take sweet counsel in conversation about heavenly things, and join in social prayer” (207).
+This misery made him sometimes shrink back from going off on another venture.
+Tuesday, May 8, 1744: “My hear sometimes was ready to sink with the thoughts of my work, and going alone in the wilderness, I knew not where” (248).

-In December, 1745 he wrote a letter to his friend Eleazar Wheelock and said, “I doubt not by that time you have read my journal through you’ll be more sensible of the need I stand in of a companion in travel than ever you was before (p.
-584)."
+In December 1745, he wrote a letter to his friend Eleazar Wheelock and said, “I doubt not by that time you have read my journal through you’ll be more sensible of the need I stand in of a companion in travel than ever you was before” (584).
 But he didn’t just want any kind of person of course.
 He wanted a soul companion.
-Many of us can empathize with him when he says, “There are many with whom I can talk about religion: but alas, I find few with whom I can talk religion itself: But, blessed be the Lord, there are some that love to feed on the kernel rather than the shell (p.
-292)."
+Many of us can empathize with him when he says, “There are many with whom I can talk about religion: but alas, I find few with whom I can talk religion itself: But, blessed be the Lord, there are some that love to feed on the kernel rather than the shell” (292).

-He describes his first mission station at Kaunaumeek in May, 1743: “I live poorly with regard to the comforts of life: most of my diet consists of boiled corn, hasty pudding, etc. I lodge on a bundle of straw, and my labor is hard and extremely difficult; and I have little experience of success to comfort me." (p.
-207) In August he says, “In this weak state of body, (I) was not a little distressed for want of suitable food.
+He describes his first mission station at Kaunaumeek in May 1743: “I live poorly with regard to the comforts of life: most of my diet consists of boiled corn, hasty pudding, etc. I lodge on a bundle of straw, and my labor is hard and extremely difficult; and I have little experience of success to comfort me” (207).
+In August he says, “In this weak state of body, (I) was not a little distressed for want of suitable food.
 Had no bread, nor could I get any.
 I am forced to go or send ten or fifteen miles for all the bread I eat; and sometimes ‘tis moldy and sour before I eat it, if I get any considerable quantity . . .
 But through divine goodness I had some Indian meal, of which I made little cakes and fried them.
-Yet felt contented with my circumstances, and sweetly resigned to God (pp. 213-214)."
+Yet felt contented with my circumstances, and sweetly resigned to God.”

-He says that he was frequently lost in the woods and was exposed to cold and hunger (p.
-222). he speaks of his horse being stolen or being poisoned or breaking a leg (pp. 294, 339).
-He tells about how the smoke from a fireplace would often make the room intolerable to his lungs and he would have to go out into the cold to get his breath, and then could not sleep through the night (p.
-422).
+He says that he was frequently lost in the woods and was exposed to cold and hunger (222).
+He speaks of his horse being stolen or being poisoned or breaking a leg (294, 339).
+He tells about how the smoke from a fireplace would often make the room intolerable to his lungs and he would have to go out into the cold to get his breath, and then could not sleep through the night (422).

 But the struggle with external hardships, as great as they were, was not his worst struggle.
 He had an amazing resignation and even rest it seems in many of these circumstances.
 He knew where they fit in his Biblical approach to life: